dojo/docs/developer/design/loader.rst

 then same logical module with different names.

-An example of this problem is found in the common text module, which loads a text resource through the plugin API (see xxx).
+An example of this problem is found in the common text module, which loads a text resource through the plugin API (see `Plugins`_).
 RequireJS defined this module early on, and several libraries depend on the module as defined by RequireJS.
 Dojo also defines the module.
-However, Dojo's implementation, while 100% compatible with RequireJs's implementation, is both smaller (because it can leverage dojo.xhr) and contains more features (it includes dojo.cache for backcompat).
-If you are building an application that includes both dojo and some other library that relies on RequireJS's text module, it would be ineffecient to include both Dojo's and RequireJS's text module.
+However, Dojo's implementation, while 100% compatible with RequireJS's implementation, is both smaller (because it can leverage dojo.xhr) and contains more features (it includes dojo.cache for backcompat).
+If you are building an application that includes both dojo and some other library that relies on RequireJS's text module, it would be inefficient to include both Dojo's and RequireJS's text module.
 This problem can be solved by aliasing RequireJS's text module to Dojo's text module like this:

 .. code-block :: javascript